The Small Grants Program

 Each project should focus on meeting at least one of the five promises in America’s Promise and offer youth learning opportunities while identifying and solving community problems.
 Each Small Grant proposal must also be endorsed by the leadership of their sponsoring organization (agency, school, or church) or by a supporting civic club.

 Eligible citizens may apply for these grants by completing and submitting the online grant application prior to the above deadline.
-Winners must be able to attend the Youth Collaboration Breakfast in order to receive their grant.
+Winners must be able to attend the Youth Collaboration Reception in order to receive their grant.
 A web-based news release must be submitted following your major event.
 A completion report must be submitted within one week of the project completion.

 Planning Your Project in Six Steps